Stubičke Toplice: Demographics

+Administration

+The current mayor of Stubičke Toplice is Josip Beljak and the Stubičke Toplice Municipal Council consists of 13 seats.

 Economy, tourism and culture

 Stubičke Toplice plays an important role in the country's continental tourism.
 The town lies on the healing thermal springs, which offer natural wealth and potential to the town.
 The municipality bases itself on development of health, congress and recreational tourism.

 Health and congress tourism

 Stubičke Toplice is a home to special hospital for physical rehabilitation, surrounded by a spacious park that stretches all the way to the forest slopes of the surrounding hills.
-It is a complex of three buildings: the oldest part of the hospital, Maksimilijan built in the 19th century and modernized/reconstructed in 2010s, Toplice built in 1973, and the newest Dijana featuring a fitness center, built in 1997.
+It is a complex of three buildings: the oldest part of the spa complex, Maksimilijan (built in 1811), Toplice (built in 1973), and Dijana (featuring a fitness center; built in 1997).

+In 2024, one part of the oldest building of the spa complex (Maksimilijan) was demolished, as this was necessary due to the construction of a new 5-star hotel on that site.
+The removed part of the original spa complex building was the only one that was not included in the reconstruction/modernization of the building's interior and exterior in 2010's.

 Today, the Special Hospital is a successful provider of health tourism, using the tradition of treatment with thermal water as a natural healing factor and modern medical rehabilitation.
 Thermal spring water is known for its therapeutic properties, which can be used to treat various injuries, muscle inflammation, rheumatism, etc. It is characterized by high temperature at the source (43–63 °C), which is evidence of great depths.
 High temperature, and a rich chemical composition give great healing properties.

-Together with the neighbouring 3-star congress hotel Matija Gubec built in 1972, rehabilitation center provides modern wellness/spa, sauna, professional hydro massage and indoor/outdoor swimming pool services.
+Together with the neighbouring 3-star hotel Matija Gubec built in 1972 and a 5-star hotel within the spa complex that is currently under construction, rehabilitation center provides modern wellness/spa, sauna, professional hydro massage and indoor/outdoor swimming pool services.